Norsefire: Symbols

 In the book, a blue "N" on a black flag is the symbol of the party.
 An "N" or "NF" are the only party symbols shown.
-Yet, as mentioned above, the first issue's cover also features a Greek or Latin cross merged into a pair of wings rising from red flames, possibly representing Christian UK rising from ashes like the phoenix from Greek mythology.

 In the film, the Norsefire symbol is the Cross of Saint George combined with a Nordic cross in red and black, with the black possibly taken from the flag of Saint David and the Nordic cross representing Scotland.
 The symbol is shown on flags, police badges, coat of arms, government vehicles, and army beret badges.
 Two versions exist, one with a red cross on a black background and another with a black cross on a red background.